Skip to contents

 • It is useful for deciding which row to keep when we find there are two duplicated IDs (e.g. after using get_dup_id().

-• This function conquers the problem 'NA' values when comparing the columns.
-Most available functions by default returns 'NA' as long as there is any missing value in the columns.
-However, we also want to know the columns that one record gives "NA" and the other has values.
+• This function conquers the problem 'NA' values when comparing the columns with the basic logical operators, e.g '==' and '!='.
+By default, they return 'NA' as long as there is any 'NA' value in the columns.
+However, we also want to know if the columns that one record gives "NA" and the other has values.

 Usage